mhigbee21/Igniter.js/README.md

       $i("#test").toggle();
   });

-// you could use listen like about but click is used so much I made an event listener just for click
+// you could use the method listen like the above example, clicks events are used so much I, made an event listener just for click
 $i("#clearBtn").click( function(){
     $i("#test-form").clearForm();
 });